pinglu85/algoExpert/Easy/binary-search.md

 ### Complexity Analysis

-- Time Complexity: O(log(n)), where n is the number of integers in the input array.
+- Time Complexity: O(log(N)), where N is the number of integers in the input array.

-- Space Complexity: O(log(n)) to keep the recursion stack.
+- Space Complexity: O(log(N)) to keep the recursion stack.

 #